arezyhs/cplusplus-projects/README.md

 ## Overview

-This repository contains a comprehensive collection of C++ console-based applications, including games, network simulations, data management systems, and educational projects.
-All applications are designed to be simple, educational, and demonstrate various programming concepts.
+This repository contains a comprehensive collection of C++ console-based applications, including games, network simulations, data management systems, algorithmic calculators, and educational projects.
+All applications are designed to be simple, educational, and demonstrate various programming concepts and data structures.

 ## Projects Included